-Dr. Ellen Kenchington provided the workshop with an overview of “Identifying VMEs in the WECAFC area” drawing on the experiences and practices of RFMO/As.
-This began with a review of the FAO Deep-sea Guidelines focusing on the criteria used for identification of vulnerable marine ecosystems (VMEs) and the concept of Significant Adverse Impacts (SAI).
-She then reviewed the concept of working under the precautionary approach, both for identification of VMEs using topographical features and for assuming the degree of SAI.
-She discussed the concept of VME indicator species and species groups (taxa) and noted that the groups identified in the Northwest Atlantic Fisheries Organization (NAFO) to the north of WECAFC, likely could be used in the WECAFC area.
-Specifically these were: large gorgonian corals, small gorgonian corals, sea pens, stony corals, black corals, sponge grounds, tube dwelling anemones, bryozoans, stalked tunicates and crinoids.
-Many of the species within these groupings are likely the same but others could be added given the experience of WECAFC members.
+Dr Ellen Kenchington provided the workshop with an overview of “Identifying VMEs in the WECAFC area” drawing on the experiences and practices of RFMO/As.
+This began with a review of the FAO Deep-sea Fisheries Guidelines focusing on the criteria used for identification of VMEs and the concept of SAIs.
+She then reviewed the concept of working under the precautionary approach, both for identification of VMEs using topographical features and for assuming the degree of SAIs.
+She discussed the concept of VME indicator species and species groups (taxa) and noted that the groups identified in NAFO to the north of WECAFC could probably be used in the WECAFC area.
+Specifically, these were: large gorgonian corals, small gorgonian corals, sea pens, stony corals, black corals, sponge grounds, tube dwelling anemones, bryozoans, stalked tunicates and crinoids.
+Many of the species within these groupings are probably the same, but others could be added given the experience of WECAFC members.
 A VME indicator list is the first step in developing encounter protocols.
 Potential VME areas in the WECAFC ABNJ were presented to the meeting for discussion.
-These drew on published literature, including a review of CBD Ecologically or Biologically Significant Areas (EBSAs) that used their vulnerability criterion, which has similarities with the VME criteria.
+These drew on published literature, including a review of CBD EBSAs that used its vulnerability criterion, which has similarities with the VME criteria.

-This presentation yielded specific discussions relating to the application of the VME criteria in the FAO deep-sea fisheries Guidelines to the areas proposed as being candidate VMEs in the WECAFC area.
-A summary of the discussions is that the VME criteria should be set within a framework of deep-sea fisheries using bottom-contact fishing gears and significant adverse impacts, though the impacts should include potential impacts from expanding fisheries, which in the current context usually means fisheries expanding into deeper waters.
-This is consistent with some of the closures made by NAFO, NEAFC and SEAFO that are beyond current fishing depths but there to provide protection against uncontrolled future expansion.
-The typical lower limits to commercial fisheries are around 1500-2000 m, though in most cases the depth fished is within the 300-1000 m depth range.
+This presentation yielded specific discussions relating to the application of the VME criteria in the FAO Deep-sea fisheries Guidelines to the areas proposed as being candidate VMEs in the WECAFC area.
+A summary of the discussions is that the VME criteria should be set within a framework of deep-sea fisheries using bottom-contact fishing gear and SAIs, although the impacts should include potential impacts from expanding fisheries, which in the current context usually means fisheries expanding into deeper waters.
+This is consistent with some of the closures made by NAFO, North East Atlantic Fisheries Commission (NEAFC) and South East Atlantic Fisheries Organisation (SEAFO) that are beyond current fishing depths but there to provide protection against uncontrolled future expansion.
+The typical lower limits to commercial fisheries are about 1 500–2 000 m, although in most cases the depth fished is within the 300–1 000 m depth range.

-It was mentioned that deep-sea fisheries in ABNJ are documented to occur on the Corner Seamounts and likely represent the area where deep-sea fisheries for alfonsino occurs within both Area 21 (NW Atlantic) and Area 31 (WC Atlantic).
-Though note that this fishery can be conducted by both bottom trawls and deepwater mid-water trawls, and so it is not necessarily confined to a fishery using bottom contact gear, though alfonsino is regarded as a deep-water fish species.
-So impacts are likely to have occurred and are likely to continue to occur.
+It was mentioned that deep-sea fisheries in ABNJ are documented to occur on the Corner Seamounts and probably represent the area where deep-sea fisheries for alfonsino occur within both Area 21 (Northwest Atlantic) and Area 31 (Western Central Atlantic).
+However, this fishery can be conducted by both bottom trawls and deepwater mid-water trawls, and so it is not necessarily confined to a fishery using bottom-contact gear, although alfonsino is regarded as a deep-water fish species.
+Hence, impacts have probably occurred and are likely to continue to occur.

 Participants were supportive of the proposed areas for the candidate VMEs, but felt that the Atlantic Equatorial Fracture Zone in Area 41 required further research and justification than was currently available.
-Moreover, the fact that this area borders directly the EEZ of Brazil and no Brazilian expert was in attendance of the workshop made the participants decide to include this area in the report but not to recommend it as a candidate VME.
+Moreover, the fact that this area borders directly the EEZ of Brazil and no Brazilian expert was at the workshop made the participants decide to include this area in the report but not to recommend it as a candidate VME.
 It was noted that this and other areas within the WECAFC Area could contain VMEs and that these would be further discussed in future meetings should more information become available.

-It was decided that the workshop should focus on potential VMEs within the WECAFC ABNJ, and that member States could if they wished apply a similar process within their national jurisdiction (FAO deep-sea fisheries Guidelines, para.
-10).
+It was decided that the workshop should focus on potential VMEs within the WECAFC ABNJ, and that member States could if they wished apply a similar process within their national jurisdiction (FAO Deep-sea Fisheries Guidelines, paragraph 10).